stackb/rules_proto/README.md

   rules.
 - `proto_library` is provided by
   [bazelbuild/rules_proto](https://github.com/bazelbuild/rules_proto).
-- `proto_plugin` provides the plugin tool and other options and configuration.
-  This example is the simplest case where the plugin is builtin to `protoc` itself; no separate plugin tool is required.
 - A `proto_compile` rule references a single `proto_library` target.
 - The `plugins` attribute is a list of labels to `proto_plugin` targets.
 - The `outputs` attribute names the files that will be generated by the protoc